 Taking Focus Factor

-Both me and the other tester write a fair amount each day.
-We both found that our focus was better than usual in the afternoon and although this is completely anecdotal evidence, we both felt it for sure.
-As for memory, this was harder to quantify and neither of us had any noticeable change in this regard.
+Both us testers write a fair amount each day, and found that our focus was better than usual in the afternoon and although this is completely anecdotal evidence, we both felt it for sure.

 One of the best things going for Focus Factor is the lack of side effects associated with it.